 Personal Information (non-financial).

 We may collect all or some of the following types of personal information: first and last name, street address, city, state, zip code, telephone number, email address, professional and educational history and interests, demographic information and subject of inquiry, including in the following contexts:

-- APA Website Registration: When you register on our websites, we ask for your name, email address and a password.
+- APA Website Registration: When you register on our websites, we ask for your name, email address, country, zip code, professional category, and a password.

 - APA Membership and/or Fellowship Application: When applying to become an APA member and/or fellow, we ask for contact information, including mobile phone, medical school, university, degree dates, location, birthdate, residency and fellowship information, professional areas of interest, board certification, demographic information, and ethics questions.
 We may collect and track your contact information (address and phone number) and APA Member ID number.
 When you personalize the website, we retain the preferences you select so that you will not have to reenter the information each time you access our website.
 You can access your profile by entering your username and password each time you use the website.

 - Event Registration: If you register to participate in an APA event, program, or promotion such as the APA Annual Meeting using online or paper registration forms, we collect and store your name, address, phone number, email address, and any additional information you voluntarily provide on the registration forms.

 - Products/Programs: In connection with certain online learning products, subscriptions and programs hosted by APA, or one of our partners or vendors on APA’s behalf, we may collect some contact information and other background information.
 We may also ask about race and other demographic information, including when required to do so by a government agency that has provided grant funding for the opportunity.
 The option to provide or decline to provide race and other demographic information is voluntary.

 - Product Purchase: If you purchase a book, subscription product, or other item from APA, we will collect the information necessary to fulfill your order, which may include name, address, phone number, email address and any additional information you voluntarily provide on the order form.